-To scale these innovations of red rust and soil health, we are converting the routine of collecting key data, monitoring the effectiveness of practices, and recording costs and income into an application for mobile phones for the capture and transmission of data weekly to a database in each producer association.
-Real-time reports to be used by producers, their associations and sector platforms will facilitate discussions on the effectiveness of the work both on the farm and in packaging and in the association.
+To scale these innovations to reduce red rust losses and improve soil health, we have converted the routine of collecting key data and monitoring the effectiveness of practices into a mobile phone app for the capture and transmission of data weekly to a database organized by grower associations.
+Real-time reports for use by growers, their associations and sector platforms will facilitate discussions on the production and management effectiveness both on the farm and in post-harvest and in the association.

-In the first stage, 50 producers in each country are piloting the application for a year.
-A diagnosis of cluster management and soil health and productive parameters in each producer forms the basis for the formulation of an improvement plan.
-At the end of the first cycle, each producer and technicians in the area will convene 10-20 neighboring producers to share their experience and propose a new round of diagnosis, monitoring, continuous improvement, and benchmarking.
+In the first stage, 50 producers in each country pilot continuous improvement guided by the app.
+A diagnosis of bunch management and soil health and productive parameters in each grower forms the basis for the formulation of an improvement plan.
+Each association formulates a plan to extend the experiences of pilot growers to all the growers in the association in successive rounds of diagnosis, monitoring, continuous improvement, and benchmarking

 "The data is useful for audits, but we do not use it for decision making."